 DEPI says: “Calibration ensures that you get good coverage of the target surface and that you spray the correct amount without wastage.
 It saves you time and money, results in a more effective and efficient spraying job, and protects the environment.”

-For more information on calibrating your spray unit, please contact the manufacturer.
-TTi’s Operator Handbooks can be found with almost all products listed on each page of the website as a downloadable PDF file
+For more information on calibrating your liquid fertiliser tank and spray unit, please contact the manufacturer.
+TTi’s Operator Handbooks can be found with almost all products listed on each page of the website as a downloadable PDF file.

 “The wind will change and your face will stay that way!”